tobyatgithub/tutorials/intermediate/adding-a-new-tensor.markdown

 # How OpenMined Tensors Work - The Magic Under the Hood

-Tensor methods (link) are operations that we perform on a matrix.
+Tensor methods are operations that we perform on a matrix.
 One of the goals of OpenMined, is to be as portable as possible.
 For this reason, we're building our backend in Unity.
 A data scientist can still develop their models in Python, their preferred language, but the computations are happening in Unity!

-For performance reasons, we want to be able to run computations of the GPU.
-GPUs are really good at matrix math because of their large number of cores (link).
-For portability reasons, we also want to support CPU computations.
+For performance reasons, we want to be able to run computations on the GPU.
+GPUs are really good at matrix math because of their large number of cores.
+For portability reasons, we also want to support CPU computations, as some systems will not have a compatible GPU.
 This means when we add a new tensor method to OpenMined, we need to write the CPU and the GPU code.

-A major benefit of the Unity platform is the ability to access GPUs across a wide range of platforms (link) - from Xbox, Mac OS X, to mobile platforms like iOS and Android.
-As a developer, this means writing tensor methods in a shader language called HLSL (link).
+A major benefit of the Unity platform is the ability to access GPUs across a wide range of platforms - from Xbox, Mac OS X, to mobile platforms like iOS and Android.
+As a developer, this means writing tensor methods in a shader language called HLSL.

 The CPU methods are written in C#, which is the main language of Unity.